Euchie23/GeoTentacles/hotspot_predictions/README.md

 # 🦑 Forecasting the Swarms — Predicting Squid Catch Hotspots Using Machine Learning

+## 📘 Executive Summary

+### What we did
+Developed a Random Forest classification model to estimate squid catch hotspot likelihood using spatially aggregated environmental and catch data derived from **hotspot_dynamics**.
+Predictions were generated for independent test years (2016–2020), restricted to the January–June period to align with peak aggregation and data availability.

+### Main outcomes
+- Predicted probability surfaces reveal coherent and ecologically plausible spatial patterns during years with strong aggregation signals (2016–2018)
+- Predictive discrimination weakens in later years (2019–2020), consistent with reduced aggregation and weaker spatial structure rather than model instability
+- Probability-based outputs provide a more transparent and informative representation of uncertainty than binary classification alone

+### Why it matters
+This approach emphasizes **habitat suitability and aggregation potential**, not fishing effort, enabling cautious and interpretable hotspot prediction suitable for applied decision-making.

+### Data scope
+A 20-year squid catch dataset aggregated to 0.25° × 0.25° polygon grid cells, paired with environmental variables including sea surface temperature (SST), bathymetry, sea surface height (SSH), and chlorophyll-a.

+---

 ## 🌍 Real-World Value
 This module extends the spatial hotspot framework developed in **hotspot_dynamics** by introducing predictive, forward-looking analysis.
 Using the same polygon grid system, spatial aggregation logic, and environmental covariates, this project applies machine-learning classification to estimate the **likelihood of squid catch hotspots** across multiple years.